Log in

 • Create Table: This action will create a new blank table.
 You can give your new table a name based on your trigger or a previous action.

 • Create Record: This action will create a new record in a specific table.
-You can populate fields with data from previous Zap steps, or enter static text that will appear the same each time your Zap runs.
+You can populate fields with data from previous Zap steps or enter static text that will appear the same each time your Zap runs.

 • Duplicate Table: This action will duplicate an existing table you've created.
 Zapier will copy the fields and settings from that table, so you don't have to recreate a table from scratch or duplicate data unnecessarily.
-This can be useful if you want to follow a template for projects, onboarding, or other recurring processes.
+This can be useful if you want to follow a template for reporting bugs, onboarding, or other recurring processes.

 • Update Record: When you pair this action with a search step, you can update existing table records with the latest information from other apps.

-• Continue Zap Button Clicked: You can also use buttons to continue a particular Zap whenever you click on it.
+• Continue Zap Button Clicked: You can use buttons to continue a particular Zap whenever you click it.
 The Zap will run up until this action and wait until you click the continue button.
 For example, if you want to wait until you have a certain number of records to batch-send calendar invites.

 Searches for Zapier Tables